 This Handbook provides instructions and advice for both General and Detailed Assessors on the assessment process for the Industry Fellowships Program (IFP) which is funded under the Australian Research Council's (ARC) Linkage Program.
-The Linkage Program is one of two programs in the ARC National Competitive Grants Program (NCGP), the other being Discovery.
+The Linkage Program and the Discovery Program are the two programs in the ARC National Competitive Grants Program (NCGP).